 - Does your contact form work 🙂

 - If you are a business with a location/area, is that somewhere on the homepage & footer?

 Search engine optimization (SEO) is so dang important for driving organic traffic to your website.
 Ignoring SEO, such as optimizing page titles, meta descriptions, headings, naming images, and using keywords, can make it challenging for your site to rank well in search engine results.

 Choosing the Wrong Images

 If you can, definitely try to do a small brand shoot!
-Even if it’s one-hour at a studio, you’ll be amazing how many images you could use.
+Even if it’s one hour at a studio, you’ll be amazed at how many images you could use.
 If not, try to keep stock images consistent..which means spending quite a bit of time searching for them (trust me, I do it weekly for my semi-custom brands ;)

 - Pexels: They have video and great free stock too.
 Try to find photos in your brand palette (ie: 2-3 colors).

 - Kaboompics: Not as many to choose from, but a great source too!

 - Editorial Stock Images: This is a membership site, but they definitely have stylish images, and the benefit of membership, less people will be using them.